Jesse-0x/Jesse-0x.github.io/source/List-I-ll-Try-to-Include/index.md

 toc: true
 ---

-This is a list I'll try to update since I already had experince, I'll update more If I can
+This is a list I'll try to update since I already had experienced, I'll update more If I can

 ## Software & Hardware

 ### Operating Systems

 - MacOS
-  Including Solve Problems, WatchDog, Recover, Modify, Force Install on unsupported Mac, Install iOS App on Mac, and install a Windows on Mac.
+  Including Solve Problems, WatchDog, Recover, Modify, Force Install on unsupported Mac, Install iOS App on Mac, and install Windows on Mac.
   - MacOS Lion
   - MacOS Catalina
   - MacOS Big Sur